 If available, HBT using glucose as the substrate should be considered, with additional measurement of methane concentration to improve the sensitivity of the test.
 If HBT is not available, culture of small bowel aspirate should be attempted.
 If clinical suspicion is high and no test is available, empiric antibiotic therapy seems appropriate.

-1. Microbiology of intestinal contents: Quantitative and qualitative microbiological examination of samples collected via a nasogastric tube or during endoscopy from jejunal aspirate.
+1. Microbiologic test of intestinal contents: Quantitative and qualitative microbiologic examination of samples collected via a nasogastric tube or during endoscopy from jejunal aspirate.
 This is considered the gold standard for the diagnosis of bacterial overgrowth syndrome; however, the examination is invasive, expensive, and flawed by false-positive results due to contamination with oral and esophageal flora as well as false-negative results due to inability to reach the middle and distal sections of the small bowel.
 There is a lack of consensus regarding the definition of a positive test.
 While some studies suggest >103 colony-forming units (CFU)/mL are required to define SIBO, for others >107 CFU/mL are needed.
 However, most experts have accepted a bacterial count of >103 CFU/mL for the diagnosis of SIBO.

 2. HBT: Hydrogen and methane are gas productions from colonic anaerobic bacterial fermentation of carbohydrates used in this test as the substrate for fermentation (eg, glucose or lactulose).
 These gases can then be measured in exhaled breath using gas chromatography.
 In patients with SIBO bacteria present in the small intestine produce a premature rise in the concentration of hydrogen, methane, or both following the intake of glucose or lactulose.